-Mr. Johnell Allen-Bey self describes himself as a leader amongst men.
-He is a Son, Father, and Grand Father of 12.
-He served 29 years in prison, but he never allowed Incarceration to diminish his ability to improve himself and the ability to serve others.
-He is a passionate Advocate for fighting against injustices.
+Mr. Allen-Bey self-describes himself as a leader amongst men.
+He is a son, father, and grandfather of 12.
+He served 29 years in prison, but he never allowed incarceration to diminish his ability to improve himself and the ability to serve others.
+He is a passionate advocate for fighting against injustices.
 He prides himself as a voice of the voiceless.

-Jonell is a graduate of Spring Arbor University with a B.S in Behavioral Science.
+Johnell is a graduate of Spring Arbor University with a B.S. in Behavioral Science.
 He received an Associates Degree from Jackson College.
-He enjoys Michigan Football, loves music, and spending quality time with family and friends.
+He enjoys Michigan football, loves music, and spending quality time with family and friends.